salvoscala/cookieflag/README.md

 ## Configuration

-    * Configure module: `/admin/config/system/cookieflag` (be sure to have the administer cookieflag settings).
+    * Configure module: `/admin/config/system/cookieflag` (be sure to have the `administer cookieflag settings` permission).

 ## Usage